- Dry conditions greatly increase the potential for wildfires.

 If you have time, follow these tips to protect your home:

-- Make sure your car is packed and ready to go.
-Secure valuables that you cannot live without (important documents) inside your car for quick evacuation.
+- Make sure your car is packed and full of fuel.
+Secure valuables that you cannot live without (important documents) inside your car for quick evacuation

 - This is dangerous and should only be done in an emergency, but you can survive the firestorm if you stay in your car.
 It is much less dangerous than trying to run from a fire on foot.